TheEdoRan/next-safe-action/README.md

 ---

-There are two ways to call safe mutations from the client:
+There are two ways to call safe actions from the client:

 ## 1. The direct way